platformsh/platformsh-docs/docs/src/integrations/activity/reference.md

 ### `*_at`

-The `created_at`, `started_at`, `updated_at`, `cancelled_at`, `completed_at`, `expires_at` properties are all timestamps in UTC.
+The `created_at`, `started_at`, `updated_at`, `cancelled_at`, `completed_at`, `expires_at` values are all timestamps in UTC.
-If you need only a point in time when the action happened, use `completed_at`.
+If you need only a point in time when a given action happened, use `completed_at`.
-You can also combine it with `started_at` to see how long the activity itself took.
+If needed, you can use these properties to compute the duration of the different steps of a task.
-See also `timings` for more time computation.
+For more time computation, [see `timings`](#timings).

 ### `parameters`

-The parameters include detailed information regarding which user ID triggered the activity, the environment impacted, commands run with crons, or if changes in the codebase happened the ID of the git commits.
+The parameters property include detailed information regarding which user ID triggered the activity, the environment impacted, the ID of the git commits, commands run with crons, or if changes in the codebase happened.
 The response changes based on the activity.

 ### `project`

-The ID of the project in which the activity took place.
+The ID value of the project in which the activity took place.
-Use the `project` value if you want to have multiple projects `POST` to the same URL.
+Use the `project`'s value if you want to have multiple projects `POST` to the same URL.

+Not to be mistaken with the [`Project` type action](#type).

 ### `type`

-The `type` specifies the type of event that happened.
+The `type` value is a combination of the scope and the action itself for that event.
-Its value is one of:
+Its scope can be in one of the following categories:

 - [Project](#project)
 - [Environment](#environment)
 - [Integration](#integration)

-#### `Project`
+#### `Project` event value

-The project type contains all changes relative to a project.
+This value describes the action that happened on a given project, its value can be any from the following table.

 | Name | Description |
 |------|-------------|